telerik/blazor-ui/grid/datasourcerequest-on-server/WebApiFromServerApp/readme.md

     * It is possible to let the framework deserialize it so you can receive the `DataSourceRequest` parameter directly.
 Note that third party serializers may alter this behavior and they are not supported.

 * There is a data envelope class used in the project where we serialize the total count and the current page of data.
 This is necessary, because the framework cannot deserialize the `IEnumerable` object the Telerik `DataSourceResult` has - a typed collection is needed - `System.Text.Json` cannot successfully deserialize interface properties.
 Perhaps a future version of the framework will be able to perform this deserialization and will simplify the data return to only the `DataSourceResult` object.
+    * A second field is used when there is grouping - the grouped data has a very specific shape that the grid usually abstracts away from you, but now you must handle yourself (serialization, deserialization, parsing, generation).
+This sample project provides examples of generating it through the `.ToDataSourceResult` Telerik extension method; and serialization and parsing through some helper methods.

 * Due to the behaviors described above, it is important to specify the deserialization options in the blazor app service to ignore casing - the API returns, by default, the field names in camelCase, as opposed to the PascalCase expected in C#.
 This can break the deserialization of the list of the data.